intel-mpx/intel-mpx.github.io/pages/methodology.md

 -e LLC-store-misses,LLC-stores
 ```

-Not to introduce an additional error, we've measured these parameters by parts, 8 parameters at a time.
+Not to introduce additional measurement error, we measured these parameters in parts, 8 parameters at a time.

 * [time](https://linux.die.net/man/1/time).
-Since `perf` doesn't provide capabilities for measuring physical memory consumption of a process, we had to use `time --verbose` and collect maximum resident set size.
+Since `perf` does not provide capabilities for measuring physical memory consumption of a process, we used `time --verbose` and collected maximum resident set size.
 * [Intel Pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool).
-To gather MPX instruction statistics, we've used Pin tool, which allows to write custom binary instrumentations.
-Full code of our instrumentation can be found in the [repository](/404/).
+To gather MPX instruction statistics, we developed a Pin tool.
+Full code of our instrumentation can be found in the [repository](https://github.com/OleksiiOleksenko/mpx_evaluation/tree/dev/install/compilers/pintool).

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }